philipckwan/photos-of-the-day/README.md

 Motivation to better organize your photo archive
 -

 Hope you will find some value in using this Photos-of-the-Day application!
 While I am using it, some motivations arise, I hope you also get some inspirations and motivations

-* Motivates me to better organize my photos.
-A lot of my recent photos are exported from my iPhone, and they are really not organized
+* Motivates me to better organize my photos
+A lot of my recent photos are exported from my iPhone, and they are really not organized.
 They just lumped up into a single folder when I export them to my photos archive.
 If I have to use this application more effectively I really need to organize my photos better, by putting them into events.
 * Motivates me to delete bad pictures